 Hector Fernandez is a 62-year-old Hispanic male patient who presents to a clinic for a routine follow-up visit for his heart failure.
-He also needs a urinalysis and capillary puncture (blood glucose) at this visit.
-Students obtain a patient history and vital signs, perform medication reconciliation, obtain a capillary blood glucose, instruct patient on how to supply a clean catch midstream urine sample, and describe how to obtain the results using urinalysis reagent strips.
-Images of the supplies needed to accomplish these tasks are displayed as the student progresses through the scenario.
+Students obtain a patient history and vital signs, perform medication reconciliation and employ elements of therapeutic communication.